iterative/dvc.org/static/docs/commands-reference/checkout.md

 </details>

-The workspace `tree` looks almost like in this [pipeline setup](/doc/get-started/example-pipeline):
+The workspace looks almost like in this
+[pipeline setup](/doc/get-started/example-pipeline):

 ```dvc